danielplatt/K3-with-involutions/readme.md

 (It is shown in the article that this implies that the quartic surface has Picard number *equal* to 2.)
 It also gives back the model as a double cover.
 The function can take quite some time to find an example.

-The code of `ConstructionQuartic2` is an alternative which has the same output as the original function.
-The difference is that it only checks the upperbound for the reduction mod 2.
-While it omits more surfaces by checking only the reduction mod 2, the upside is that the code is way faster!

 ### `ExampleQuartic`